Tatjana Manojlović

 Tatjana Manojlović (Татјана Манојловић; born 6 March 1966) is a Serbian journalist and politician.
-She has been a member of the National Assembly of Serbia since 1 August 2022.
+She was a member of the National Assembly of Serbia from 2022 to 2024.

 Early life

 Manojlović was born on 6 March 1966 in Valjevo, SR Serbia, SFR Yugoslavia.
 She graduated from the Faculty of Political Sciences of University of Belgrade.

 Career

 Manojlović has worked as a journalist for the Radio Television of Serbia.
 She is a member of the Democratic Party.
 She became one of the party's vice-presidents in 2021.
+She resigned from this position in November 2023 due to not her being featured on the electoral list for the 2023 Serbian parliamentary election.
+Her term ended on 6 February 2024 when the 14th National Assembly of Serbia was constituted.

 Manojlović was a candidate of the United for the Victory of Serbia coalition for the 2022 Serbian parliamentary election.
 She became a member of the National Assembly on 1 August 2022.

 Personal life

 By profession, Manojlović is a political scientist.
 She has two children.